Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Prices

 The prices in December are still high in Budapest, especially as the city gears up to Christmas.
-If you want to visit Budapest at Christmas, you should buy your flight ticket well in advance as flights tend to be very expensive during this time.
+If you want to visit Budapest during Christmas, you should buy your flight ticket well in advance as flights tend to be very expensive during this time.

 ✔️ No time to plan your trip?